 We conclude that eight grams of SAF [safflower oil] daily improved glycemia, inflammation, and blood lipids indicating that small changes in dietary fat quality may augment diabetes treatments to improve risk factors for diabetes-related complications.
 (6)

 At least three experts have called out the scam, which has not surprisingly given rise to the safflower oil weight loss diet and numerous safflower oil supplements.
-Paid spokepersons have pumped at least one of these on popular health talk shows like Dr. Oz.
+Paid spokespersons have pumped at least one of these on popular health talk shows like Dr. Oz.

 Safflower Oil for Weight Loss?

-Dr. Mark Cook from the University of Wisconsin took issue with the results by pointing out that in his own similar experiments, a vegetable oil like safflower is used as the negative control!
+Dr. Mark Cook from the University of Wisconsin took issue with the results by pointing out that in his own similar experiments, vegetable oil like safflower is used as the negative control!
 Replacing only 5-10% of vegetable oil consumption with CLA improves fat accumulation and inflammation substantially.

-Another problem with the study is that even though randomized, it is not placebo controlled.
+Another problem with the study is that even though randomized, it is not placebo-controlled.
 Dr. H. Keizer of Stepan Lipid Nutrition, points out this glaring oversight, commenting that “we have no idea what a placebo would have done” with regard to the results of the study in question.
 (7)